MetalLee/Gitsearch/README.md

 ## User Interface Overview
 ![](http://i.imgur.com/aIVCXxS.png)
 ## How to Use
-### Step1:Enter your username and password for Authentication:
+### Step1:Enter your username and password for authentication:
 ![](http://i.imgur.com/NkGYpyb.png)